• Home

 For the paella:

-• Using your paella pan, heat 2 tablespoons of olive oil over medium-high heat.
+• Using your paella pan, heat the olive oil over medium-high heat.
 Add in the onions and sauté until softened, for about 3 to 4 minutes.
 Stir in the garlic and continue to sauté until fragrant, for about 1 to 2 minutes.

-• Turn the heat down to low and let the rice simmer for about 15 to 20 minutes.
-If it looks like you need more liquid to help your rice cook, you can add just a little more tomato sauce (1/4 cup to a 1/2 cup depending on how much you need) and more chicken stock* to the rice, half way through cooking.
+• Once it starts boiling, turn the heat down to low and let the rice simmer for about 15 to 20 minutes.
+If it looks like you need more liquid to help your rice cook, you can add just a little more chicken stock to the rice, half way through cooking.
 If you do this, pour evenly over the rice and then make sure the rice is still evenly distributed over the skillet.

 For the mussels: